wp-plugins/brand-in-content/readme.txt

 A simple, lightweight WordPress plugin replace your Brand name with Image Logo or custom style in WordPress Content

 == Description ==
+Branding is a key element for any site owner.
+Whether you own a large company, or are one person blogging, your brand is your identity.
 Brand In Content is a simple plugin gives you the ability to replace your Brand name with Image Logo or custom style in WordPress Content.

 == Installation ==